CMapstone/ClassifyClimbs/readme.md

 # Climb Classifier

-This repository contains code to run the model in[RunModel.py](RunModel.py) and code to fine tune a model in [FineTuneModel.py](FineTuneModel.py).
+This repository contains code to run the model in [RunModel.py](RunModel.py) and code to fine tune a model in [FineTuneModel.py](FineTuneModel.py).

 ## Fine tuning model